Everyday Nourishing Foods

 • Reddit

-Learn how to make Instant pot black-eyed peas with this detailed recipe, and you will never buy canned peas again.
-With this recipe, you can cook dried or soaked black-eyed peas and use them to make healthy and quick meals.
+With this recipe, you can cook dried or soaked black-eyed peas and use them to make easy and quick meals.

 What are Black-eyed peas?